Ebazhanov/linkedin-skill-assessments-quizzes/css/css-quiz.md

 - [ ] first-letter::p { color: red; }
 - [ ] first-letter:p { color: red; }

-#### Q24.In this example, what is the selector, property, and value?
+#### Q24.
+In this example, what is the selector, property, and value?

 ```css
 p {